-When you click an individual observation in the graph, the corresponding case is displayed in a popup window (see also Select variable for case identification menu command).
+When you click an individual observation in the graph, the corresponding case is displayed in a pop-up window (see also Select variable for case identification command).
 If you double-click an observation, the spreadsheet window will open with the corresponding case highlighted.

-Select the Info command in the shortcut menu that appears after right-clicking in the graph window to get detailed information on the data represented in the graph (sample size, etc).
+Click Info on the context menu that appears after right-clicking in the graph window to get detailed information on the data represented in the graph (sample size, etc).

 Exploratory Data Analysis